doctrine/orm/docs/en/reference/dql-doctrine-query-language.rst

    is thrown.
 If the result contains no objects, an ``NoResultException`` is thrown.
 The pure/mixed distinction does not apply.
 -  ``Query#getOneOrNullResult()``: Retrieve a single object.
-If the result contains more than one object, an ``NonUniqueResultException`` is thrown.
+If the result contains more than one object, a ``NonUniqueResultException`` is thrown.
 If no object is found null will be returned.
 -  ``Query#getArrayResult()``: Retrieves an array graph (a nested array) that is largely interchangeable with the object graph